eerimoq/moblin/README.rst

 - Filter for button icons.

-- A handle to show that items in some lists are draggable.

 - Remove zeros from bitrate preset config.

 - Toggles to enable/disable "Go live" and "Stop" confirmations.
 Per